Desbeers/Chords-Database/README.md

 For my [Chord Provider](https://github.com/Desbeers/Chord-Provider) application, I use the great [Swifty Guitar Chords](https://github.com/BeauNouvelle/SwiftyGuitarChords) package.
 It has a database with all the known chords.

-This macOS Ventura application shows all those chords.
+This macOS Ventura and iPadOS 16 application shows all those chords.

 ![Chords Database](screenshot.png)